matt-whitaker/brewdocs.beer/docs/Notes.md

 Brain dump for future refinement

-## Breaking recipes up into three components
+## Breaking recipes up into entities

 - Recipe: The planned recipe, includes targets numbers, steps and equipment, and overview of ingredients.
 - Variation: Alternative versions of the planned recipe.
 Mainly for describing partial mash or extract substitutions.